factor/factor/reference/compiler-greedy-20260908/RESULTS.md

 in the existing `compiler/tests/alien-large-return.factor` tests: wrong direct results, an indirect-call memory fault, and a wrong nested callback result.
 `large-return-tests.log` shows all five tests passing after the correction.
+The entire existing `alien.factor` and `alien-large-return.factor` files then passed together with checking enabled: 135 unit tests and 13 expected-failure tests, with zero failures (`alien-tests.log`).

 Run from the repository root with an absolute image path: